What is Beckwith-Wiedemann Syndrome ?

 Diagnosis of BWS

 Until a few years ago BWS was only diagnosed by clinical evaluation, diagnosis being based upon the child showing two out of the five major characteristics (macroglossia; unexplained hypoglycaemia in the first four months; ear creases or pits; abdominal wall defect (even a mild umbilical hernia); and macrosomia at birth).
-However, much progress has been made in the last few years in the field of genetics of BWS, with the result that BWS is now diagnosed genetically.
+However, much progress has been made in the last few years in the field of the genetics of BWS, with the result that BWS is now diagnosed genetically in 80% of cases, the remainder continuing to be diagnosed clinically.

 What is the treatment?